cole-easton/take-home-assessment/documentation.md

 **Status:** Fixed

 #### Root Cause
-Only primitive checks were in place -- the system allowed exactly those cards whose card numbers were 16 digits long and that started with `4` or `5` in  in `components/FundingModal.tsx`.
+Only primitive checks were in place -- the system allowed exactly those cards whose card numbers were 16 digits long and that started with `4` or `5` in `components/FundingModal.tsx`.

 #### Fix Implemented
 The fixes described above to `VAL-206` also resolve this ticket.